ibm-cloud-docs/vmwaresolutions/vcenter/vc_orderinginstance-req.md

 Ensure that you complete the following tasks:
 * If you are ordering an instance for the first time, complete the tasks in the **Before you begin** section on the ordering page.
 For more information, see [Setting up your environment for your first order](/docs/vmwaresolutions?topic=vmwaresolutions-completing_checklist).
 * Review the information in [Requirements and planning for vCenter Server instances](/docs/vmwaresolutions?topic=vmwaresolutions-vc_planning).
-* Review the instance and domain name format.
+* Review the domain name format.
 The domain name is used to generate the username and server names of the instance.

 The subdomain label is not used for VMware vSphere® 7.0 instances.
 {: note}